Bash at the Beach (1997)

-The 1997 Bash at the Beach was the fourth Bash at the Beach professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
-It took place on July 13, 1997 from the Ocean Center in Daytona Beach, Florida.
-As of 2014 the event is available on the WWE Network.
+The 1997 Bash at the Beach was a professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
+It was the fourth Bash at the Beach and took place on July 13, 1997 from the Ocean Center in Daytona Beach, Florida.

 Storylines

 The event featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Professional wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.